LoyolaChicagoCS/gradhandbook/source/regulations.rst

 sense in your first semester but is possible in exceptional circumstances.
 It helps if you and the faculty member are familiar with each other.
-Talk to your instructors outside of class, and take advantage of community events to meet and get to know faculty!
+Talk to your instructors outside of class, and take advantage of community seminars and events to meet and get to know faculty!
 It is particularly helpful when you want to do something that the professor already wants done.
 At the other end of the spectrum, a student might just propose something that sounds interesting